muarshad01/LLM/Notes/lecture06_notes.md

 #### Tokenization

 #### Vector Embedding
-* Encode every word into a very __high-dimensional Vector Space__, so that the __semantic meaning__ between words is captured.
+* Encode every word into a very __high-dimensional Vector Space__, so that the __Semantic Meaning__ between words is captured.

 #### Positional Encoding
-* The order-of-words in a sentence is also very important
+* The __order-of-words in a sentence__ is also very important.
-* What is meaning of context?
+* What is the meaning of context?
 * How many words should be taken for training to predict the next output?
-* How to feed-the-data in different sets of batches for efficient computation.
+* How to feed-the-data in different sets-of-batches for efficient computation.
 * How to construct batches (data batching sequence)?

 ***

 ## Attention Mechanism
-* Allows the LLM to understand the importance-of-words and not just the word-in-the-current-sentence but in-the-previous-sentences, which have come long before also.
+* Allows the LLM to understand the __importance-of-words__ and not just the word-in-the-current-sentence but in-the-previous-sentences, which have come long before also.
-* Allows the LLM to give access to the entire context and select or give weightage to which words are important in predicting the next-word.
+* Allows the LLM to give access to the entire-context and select or give weightage to which words are important in predicting the next-word.
 * Gives the LLM selective-access to the whole-input-sequence when generating output one-word at a time.

 #### Types